The Vixen is best for skiing, but always comfortable. Notice the zippers fall under the harness here.

 The Vixen is best suited to in-bounds skiing and snowboarding due to its heavier weight and thicker fabric, as well as a feature set optimized for snow sports.

-At $375, this jacket is a little pricey for the weight and reduced versatility.
+This jacket is a little pricey for the weight and reduced versatility.
 That said, if in-bounds skiing is your main gig, and you do it a lot, and you like the feel, features, and look of this jacket, we are sure you'll love it and that it will hold up for a whole lot of turns.

 The FlyLow Vixen 2.1 is optimized for in-bounds skiing and snowboarding with a feature set to match.
 We found the slightly stretchy material to be very comfortable and soft to the touch so that it almost felt like we were wearing a sweatshirt.
 What this jacket lacks in versatility it makes up for in style, comfort, and thoughtful and appropriate features.